Facebook to ban misleading ads about coronavirus

 Last month, Facebook said that it would remove content about the virus “with false claims or conspiracy theories that have been flagged by leading global health organizations and local health authorities”, joining companies like TikTok and Pinterest.

-Reporting by Ambhini Aishwarya in Bengaluru; Editing by Bernard Orr
+Reporting by Ambhini Aishwarya and Ayanti Bera in Bengaluru; Editing by Bernard Orr and Shailesh Kuber